stoneyezhenxu/document-manager-assessment/README.md

 - Api Version:  `v1`

-Tips: only `Register API` `Login API`  do not need the auth.
-The rest api should be called with the `Auth Token` in the headers
+Only the Register API and Login API do not require authentication.

+For other APIs, the Auth Token should be included in the headers.

 #### 2.1 Register API

-Tips: user register by email, username and password.
-Email shoule be unique.
+User registration involves providing a unique email, username, and password.
+The email must be unique across users.

 `POST  /api/v1/register/`